-PET: Adomesticated dog, cat, bird, gerbil, hamster, guinea pig, turtle, fish, rabbit, orother similar animal that is commonly available and customarily kept for pleasure or companionship.
+PET: A domesticated dog, cat, bird, gerbil, hamster, guinea pig, turtle, fish, rabbit, or other similar animal that is commonly available and customarily kept for pleasure or companionship.

-PLANNED UNIT DEVELOPMENT (PUD): Means a specific parcel of land or several contiguous parcels of land, for which a comprehensive physical plan meeting the requirements of this Ordinance, establishing functional use areas, density patterns, a fixed network of streets (where necessary), provisions for public utilities, drainage and other essential services has been approved by the City Council which has been, is being, or will be developed under the approved plan.
+PLANNED UNIT DEVELOPMENT (PUD): Means a specific lot of land or several contiguous lots of land, for which a comprehensive physical plan meeting the requirements of this Ordinance, establishing functional use areas, density patterns, a fixed network of streets (where necessary), provisions for public utilities, drainage and other essential services has been approved by the City Council which has been, is being, or will be developed under the approved plan.

-PLANNING COMMISSION: The Planning Commission of the City of Ecorse, Wayne County, Michigan as designated in the Michigan Planning Enabling Act, Public Act 33 or 2008.
+PLANNING COMMISSION: The Planning Commission of the City of River Rouge, Wayne County, Michigan as designated I the Michigan Planning Enabling Act, Michigan Public Act 33 of 2008.